ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/02_5FWJ_apo/topology/README.md

 ## Overview

-This directory contains the topology and parameter files required to reproduce the **02_5FWJ_apo** molecular dynamics system.
+This directory contains the topology and parameter files required to reproduce the `02_5FWJ_apo` molecular dynamics system.

+The folder label `02_5FWJ_apo` is retained for workflow continuity.
+In the manuscript, this system corresponds to the **5FWJ metal-depleted** receptor setup.

-It includes the main topology file, ligand parameter files, protein topology includes, position restraint files, and the local CHARMM36 force-field directory used during MD setup and simulation.
+This directory includes the main topology file, ligand parameter files, protein topology include files, position restraint files, and the local CHARMM36 force-field directory used during MD setup and simulation.

 ---